timescale/timescaledb/README.md

 >
 >  Thanks for your understanding! 🙏

-# Overview

-TimescaleDB scales PostgreSQL for time-series data with the help of [hypertables](https://docs.timescale.com/use-timescale/latest/hypertables/about-hypertables/).
-Hypertables are PostgreSQL tables that automatically partition your data by time.
-You interact with a hypertable in the same way as regular PostgreSQL table.
-Behind the scenes, the database performs the work of setting up and maintaining the hypertable's partitions.

 From the perspective of both use and management, TimescaleDB looks and feels like PostgreSQL, and can be managed and queried as such.
 However, it provides a range of features and optimizations that make managing your time-series data easier and more efficient.

 TimescaleDB is available as a self-hosted solution or a managed cloud offering.
-The self-hosted TimescaleDB comes in two editions:
+The self-hosted TimescaleDB comes in the following editions:

 - Apache 2 Edition
 - Community Edition

-See [Documentation](https://docs.timescale.com/about/latest/timescaledb-editions/) for differences between the editions.
+See the [documentation](https://docs.timescale.com/about/latest/timescaledb-editions/) for differences between the editions.

 For reference and clarity, all code files in this repository reference [licensing](https://github.com/timescale/timescaledb/blob/main/tsl/LICENSE-TIMESCALE) in their header.
 Apache-2 licensed binaries can be built by passing `-DAPACHE_ONLY=1` to `bootstrap`.